peterdongan/ExdTech.ImageServer/README.md

 Minimalist image server using a REST API.
 Designed to be easy to extend and configure.

 ## Functions
-* Compresses images greater than configured filesize.
+* Compresses images greater than configured/specified filesize.
-* Resizes images with dimensions greater than configured limits.
+* Resizes images with dimensions greater than configured/specified limits.
 * Throws Bad Request if non-images are uploaded or if limits on accepted filesize or dimensions are exceeded.
 * Reencodes images as jpegs.
 * Stores images to Azure Blob Storage.
 (Easy to change.)